just-another-downer/landgrid-support/_articles/faqs.md

-**Q:** How do I know if your Enterprise account will fit our complex needs?
+**Q:** What should I do if I would like to use Landgrid for something, but it's not something I can do off the shelf (eg custom site, etc)?

 **A:** Get in touch with someone from our friendly team!
-Emailing enterprise@landgrid.com is always a good start.
+Emailing team@landgrid.com is always a good start.
 We can work with you to create a custom Enterprise account tailored to you or your organization; whether you need a custom platform or just a one-time spreadsheet imported, we can work together to assemble a quote that fits you just right.

 **Q:** Are your prices fixed?

-**A:** For any account beyond a standard Pro subscription, we create a custom quote - so in that sense, the pricing is flexible.
-We are more than happy to work with you to create a scope of work to fit within your budget.
+**A:** Yes and no. Our single-user Pro plan is fixed, at $10/mo or $100/year; our Team plan allows you to choose how many users you would like, at a fixed per-user price: $20/month/user.
+For anything larger in scope than those, email us at team@landgrid.com and we'll work with you to scope the project and cost out in detail.